hauhuynh1208/nhatro-docs/US/us-4.md

 3. On mobile, each buyer is presented as a card.
 4. The list is paginated.
 5. Each row/card has a checkbox (bulk action behaviour to be defined in a separate user story).
-6. Clicking a row/card navigates the seller to the buyer detail screen.
+6. The buyer's name in each row/card is a link.
+Clicking it navigates the seller to the buyer detail screen.
 7. If no buyers exist, the screen displays "No buyers found".

 ## UI/UX References